joshking1/GitHub_Actions/README.md

 # As a result, there is a need to explore other CI/CD tools like GITOPS abd GITHUB ACTIONS.

-# Both tools runs only primary plugins - You do not have to worry about dependencies and incompatbility issues
+# Both tools run primary plugins only - You do not have to worry about dependencies and incompatbility issues

 # All major/primary plugins have their own docker container, making them easy to manage.